panamixo/testing/Testing.md

+Testing procedure for CommonTasker

 User test scenarios:

 General testing issues:
-1. Verify whether the application has been launched successfully or not.
+1. Verify whether the application has been launched successfully or not. \\
 2. Verify whether the splash screen is displayed for time a) too long, b) just enough or c) too small.
 3. Verify that the application’s display is adapted to the screen size and all buttons and menus are easily clickable.
 4. Check that each screen is appropriately displayed in each display mode (landscape, portrait).